tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

             "Forward": { "Items": [ "PrvtI_HeavyArmory.esp", "Immersive Weapons.esp" ] }
         }

+### Merge

+This is like Bashing but with a lot more control, as you can not only merge just the fields you want, but use filters to only merge the records you want.
+You also can tell the merge to exclude a plugin or force the values of a plugin to not be removed.
+Please see [Merge Example.json](../Examples/Merge Example.json)

 # Groups

 Groups allow you to group multiple rules together.
 This can assist in making the JSON files easier to maintain, but also opens up performance improvements, and some special processing.